Table of Contents

 TurboTax Federal Free Edition

 Like H&R Block, TurboTax has a Free tax filing option that allows you to file your federal return and one state return for free.
 However, the free option only supports simple returns with form 1040.
 The free option includes one free state return.
-TurboTax’s free option supports form 1040 with some child tax credits.
+In addition, TurboTax’s free option supports form 1040 with some child tax credits.

 TurboTax Paid Editions

 The Deluxe option will be enough for most filers.
-It costs $59.99, which is $10 more than the Deluxe option from H&R Block.
+However, it costs $59.99, which is $10 more than the Deluxe option from H&R Block.
 You get slightly more features for that additional cost, however.
 Small business owners and self-employed individuals will need to upgrade to the Self-Employed option, which costs $119.99 for a federal return.